 – longer version for avid readers –

-- do not forget that apart from home markets there is a talent pool in Eastern Europe and India, where you can find a lot of remote workers at much lower rates (compare them via Glassdoor for example).
-Small businesses will definitely benefit financially from placing job offers on such platforms to find part-time or full-time software engineers, software developers and other specialists of various technical skills.
+- Do not forget that apart from home markets there is a talent pool in Eastern Europe and India, where you can find a lot of remote workers at much lower rates (compare them via Glassdoor for example).
+Small businesses will benefit financially from placing job offers on such platforms to find part-time or full-time software engineers, software developers and other specialists of various technical skills.

 - These services can be used as a way to gather a dedicated team, or as a means of existing team augmentation.
 It is a common practice in lots of tech companies these days.

 From personal experience, I’d also suggest that if you have a technical co-founder going after individual freelance developers is the most cost-effective way.
 If you lack technical competence in-house – consider partnering with a web development company that will provide a dedicated team and proper project management.

 TIP: in some instances, technical co-founder is the only way to deliver.
 Angellist might be a massive help if you based in the US.

 In short, a feasibility study is a way to minimize risks in the startup world.
 Why make your development team create high-quality products no one will buy?
 A feasibility study may only seem a little bit complicated, but it won’t take too much of your time.
 Studies showed that one hour of feasibility study saves more than two days of product development (software development might be not as time-consuming as some traditional industries but two days is still a lot, huh?).
 That is a fantastic ROI for your time.
 The feasibility study aims to find out what clients need, what they want and verify if there is an opportunity for profit.

 Main goals here:

 Defining what value you can deliver to consumers is the key to startup success.

 A value proposition is a promise you give your clients to deliver the value they need.
 The proposition states the applicability of your product (or service), explains how your product can solve a problem and how it benefits consumers — present value from a broadly defined standpoint.